vivek075/Concepts/JavaBasics.md

 ---
 # Map vs FlatMap
 - `map()` and `flatMap()` both returns Stream<R>.
 - `map()` produces one output value for one input value whereas `flatMap()` provide one or more values for each input value.
-In simple words, a mapis for transformation while flatmap is a combination of transformation and flattening. flatMap() = map()+flattening
+In simple words, a map is for transformation while flatmap is a combination of transformation and flattening. flatMap() = map()+flattening

 ---